clinaresl/libdot/README.md

 4. The kewyord `strict` is not recognized yet
 5. Likewise, it is not possible to define subgraphs with the keyword `subgraph`.
 6. According to the official definitions of dot: *Edges can be specified as `->` in directed graphs and `--` in undirected graphs*.
-However, this parser acknowledges its usage in both cases with the obvious syntax.
+However, this parser acknowledges its usage in both cases with the obvious meaning ---i.e., `->` creates a directed edge whereas `--` creates an undirected edge.
 This actually makes that the graph type is not relevant at all.

 Note that both edges and nodes can be given an `attr_list` which consists of a comma separated list of assignments given between square